The concept of gross earnings is critical to understand for anyone who is employed, whether they are a salaried or hourly worker.

 State and local taxes vary from place to place, but they can also take a significant chunk out of someone’s paycheck.
 For example, in California, state income tax rates range from 1% to 12.3%, depending on the individual’s income level.

-There are also a number of deductions that can be taken for items such as childcare and student loan interest.
-These deductions can help reduce the amount of taxes an individual owes, which in turn can increase their net earnings.
+There are also a number of deductions that can be taken for items such as childcare and student loan interest, which are part of the total expenses and cost of sales; these help in cost cutting and are considered income adjustments in financial planning.

 What are the benefits and drawbacks of Gross Domestic Product?